-12. Under s FB 3A, when residential land is transferred on a settlement of relationship property, the bright-line start date for the transferee is the transferor's original bright-line start date.
-[As indicated in footnote 1 on page 2, there is a proposed amendment to achieve this in cl 46 of the Taxation (Annual Rates for 2024-25, Emergency Response, and Remedial Measures) Bill.
-We propose to not finalise this QWBA until after the bill is enacted.]
+13. Under s FB 3A, when residential land is transferred on a settlement of relationship property, the bright-line start date for the transferee is whatever the transferor's bright-line start date was.

 Conversion of joint tenancy to tenancy in common (or vice versa)